ligato/vpp-agent/docs/kvscheduler/debugging.md

 ```
 http://<host>:9191/scheduler/graph
 ```
-*Note:* 9191 is the default port number for the REST API, but can be changed in the configuration file for the [REST plugin][rest-plugin-readme].
+*Note:* 9191 is the default port number for the REST API, but it can be changed in the configuration file for the [REST plugin][rest-plugin-readme].

 The requirement is to have the `dot` renderer from graphviz installed on the